 A strand of hair contains 90% keratin protein.
-Keratin protein is generated from the protein you eat, and is good for the skin and hair.
-Once your hair emerges from its follicles, what you eat or drink does not affect its appearance anymore but your styling and combing.
-When you comb and style your hair pieces of keratin break off, but then your hair grows as fast as it breaks off.
-Using hair products that contain hydrolyzed protein is among the best ways you can improve the length and retention of your hair.
+Keratin protein is generated from the protein you eat and is good for the skin and hair.
+Once your hair emerges from its follicles, what you eat or drink does not affect its appearance anymore, but your styling and combing.
+When you comb and style your hair, pieces of keratin break off, but then your hair grows as fast as it breaks off.
+Using hair products that contain hydrolyzed protein is among the best way you can improve the length and retention of your hair.

 Deep conditioning treatments help strengthen your hair, but at the same time can also make it vulnerable.
-A well formulated deep condition treatment helps condition your hair making it easy to comb so that very few strands are lost from breaking through tangles.
-However in the world of hair chemistry, opposites attract.
+A well formulated deep conditioning treatment helps condition your hair making it easy to comb so that very few strands are lost due to breaking through tangles.
+However, in the world of hair chemistry, opposites attract.
 Hair is negatively charged and responds rather well to positively charged conditioning ingredients.
 Below are ingredients called “cationics” and they remain in your hair even log after rinsing it: